AarhusCosmology/PyAspic/README.md

 - Generate Cython code for a Python module, `PyAspic`, holding all public functions from all modules by parsing the Fortran source code.
 - Built the Python module

-Fortran `STOP` statements are intercepted and a Python exception is raised insted.
+Fortran `STOP` statements are intercepted and a Python exception is raised instead.

 ## Issues